Reporting best practices

 This is not just to make it easier for the user when generating the report, but also to avoid data processing when they generate the report.
 So it is quite important that we pay attention to this step.

-Here are some tips on how selecting these parameters:
+Here are some tips on parameters: